5 Questions To Ask Your Partner Before Investing Together

 Before both of you decide to dump a lot of money in an investment – be it property, shares or even your child’s education fund – here are some hard questions you need to ask each other.

-1. What didn’t you like your parents’ money management methods when you were young?
+1. What didn’t you like about your parents’ money management methods?